MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/backgrounding/ios-backgrounding-techniques/updating-an-application-in-the-background.md

 Applications using Background Fetch can make calls to update the UI from the background.
 When the user opens the app, the UI will be up to date and displaying new content.
 This will also update the application's App Switcher snapshot, so the user can see when the application has new content.

 > [!IMPORTANT]
-> **Note**: Once `PerformFetch` is called, the application has approximately 30 seconds to kick off download of new content, and call the completion handler block.
+> Once `PerformFetch` is called, the application has approximately 30 seconds to kick off download of new content, and call the completion handler block.
 If this takes too long, the app will be terminated.
 Consider using Background Fetch with the _Background Transfer Service_ when downloading media or other large files.

 ### BackgroundFetchInterval